 There is a spectrum of approaches for modeling morbidity.
-The two common approaches that are regularly utilized include: (1) the use of pre-stored claim costs and (2) the use of a first-principles modeling approach where all calculations are performed "on-the-fly."
+The two common approaches that are regularly utilized include: (1) the use of pre-stored claim costs and (2) the use of a first-principles modeling approach.
 The more commonly utilized approach is where claim costs are applied to all lives, off-claim (also referred to as active or healthy) and disabled, while first-principles approaches typically distinguish between off-claim and disabled lives when modeling future morbidity.
-When developing assumptions for the model, it is important to understand the exposure basis anticipated by the model methodology.
-For example, the actuary needs to understand whether the exposure basis is off-claim versus disabled lives, or all lives, and whether or not an exposure adjustment is needed.
+When developing assumptions for the model, actuaries typically find it important to understand the exposure basis anticipated by the model methodology.
+For example, it is necessary for the actuary to understand whether the exposure basis is off-claim versus disabled lives, or all lives, and whether or not an exposure adjustment is needed.